 I first traveled to Sichuan for six weeks in June and July of 2000 with the Alpine Garden Society (AGS), in association with experts from Xining, the capital of Qinghai province.
 The expedition was called the Sino-British Qinghai Alpine Garden Society Expedition (SQAE).
 Unfortunately, a second expedition planned for autumn 2000 to collect seeds for introduction of plants into cultivation didn’t take place.
 I returned in 2001 and 2007 as a tour leader, and again enjoyed the rich flora and the wonderful cultural sites, and of course, the people.
 During the tours, I took many photographs, digital images, and digital videos of the impressive landscapes, people, and the splendid flora.

-Look for more pictures click here
+For more Sichuan images click here